rationalagents/gemstateio-groups/CONTRIBUTING.md

 We love additions to the list of Idaho tech meetups/groups!

-Please submit pull requests with any changes you'd like to make, especially to [groups.csv](groups.csv).
-See [groups-schema.json](groups-schema.json) if you're wondering what the columns mean.
+Please submit pull requests with any changes you'd like to make, especially to [groups.json](groups.json).

-Groups listed in [groups.csv](groups.csv) should:
+Groups listed in [groups.json](groups.json) should:

 - Focus on creating things using technology in Idaho
 - Have Idaho basis (based in Idaho or on the border.)
 Livestream/video-conference/Slack/IRC meetings with Idaho basis are good too!